 ‘What’s the date?’
 I ask Stacey.
 The linking of taxi drivers’ obesity with road accidents is jogging my memory.

 ‘May 26th,’ she says.

 ‘Oh shit!
 I think Geoff said he was going to kill himself round about now.
 When we spoke, he said if Abi wasn’t back in two weeks, he was going to end it. ……..
-Or was it three weeks. …… I’m sure he said the 26th.’
+Or was it three weeks.’

 ‘When did he phone?’

-‘You’d better ring him then,’ says Stacey, taking a large pull on her brown ale.
+‘You’d better ring him then,’ Stacey says, taking a large pull on her brown ale.

 Although she has never said as much, I get the impression that Stacey is not keen on Geoff, even though she has never actually met him.
-‘Your friend Geoff called‘ she will say if she comes home to find he has left a message on the answerphone, in the same tone she might use if it was Harold Shipman that had called, or the Yorkshire Ripper.
+‘Your friend Geoff called’ she will say if she comes home to find he has left a message, in the same tone she might use if it was the Yorkshire Ripper that had called.

 As the dialler is ringing, I try to piece together Geoff’s distressed phonecall.
 Abi had left him for a Bulgarian plastics entrepreneur and he had lost his job at the fishing tackle museum.
 He was anxious about the bank repossessing his house and was being driven mad by the round the clock drum and bass music from his neighbours.
 His doctor had put him on anti-depressants but the anti part seemed not to be working.
 And to cap it all his ulcer had flared up again.
 He could take no more.

 ‘Hang on,’ I had said, ‘I’ll give you a list of things worth living for.
 Pick any letter.’